-The Bank expects to continue to build on the growth of 2012 by attracting local deposits and acquiring high quality investment securities and granting of loans.
-The business model of the Bank going forward is to acquire loans and take deposits both locally as well as in other EU countries.
+The Bank will continue to focus on growing its customer base to attract deposits and acquire high quality investment securities.
+The business model of the Bank continues to be to gather retail deposits and invest in a diversified portfolio across countries and sectors, predominantly in developed European economies.
 There are no other planned business developments which require disclosure in these financial statements.